How might a Spinal Cord Injury affect you?

 Although people often associate Spinal Cord Injury (SCI) with total paralysis and wheelchair use for life, many patients will have damage that is not complete but have some sparing of motor and or sensory function.
-Incomplete Spinal Cord Injury (ISCI) means that the sensory and movement loss is only partial and so their clinical picture may be more complex than a complete spinal injury.
-Therefore spinal cord injury treatment and spinal injury rehabilitation can offer considerable benefits for individuals with spinal cord injuries.
+The majority of people affected by spinal cord damage are in fact defined as incomplete Spinal Cord Injury (ISCI).

-We believe it is important that the person is encouraged to explore their own movement and understand how they can control and influence it to improve their ability to function from day to day.
-Each spinal injury case presents slightly differently, both due to the level of the lesion in the spinal cord and also due to the severity of damage at that level and whether or not the damage involves more than one level of the spinal cord.
-Therefore it is vital that in spinal injury therapy each person is assessed individually to ascertain how much potential for recovery there is available.
+We believe that in spinal injury therapy each person is assessed individually to ascertain how much potential for recovery there is available.
 This will involve an assessment of the deficits due to the lesion but also the strategies that have developed in order to function in their daily life.
 These are called compensatory strategies and can mask improvement and make some aspects worse for example spasms and limb weakness.
-We often find that patients can reduce their antispasmodic drugs through exploring different movement options and postures.

 Improving movement and postural efficiency and so reducing compensation sometimes means patients can reduce their antispasmodic drugs.

 Initially an assessment will be carried out which involves identifying current functional abilities and those goals that the person would like to achieve.
 An assessment of the person’s potential is begun by exploring their balance and postural control and assessing the ability of the body to respond to movement and displacement.